 Measuring a mouthpiece

-Soon it is possible to order on this website your tailored mouthpiece printed in 3D to fix the for years missing part of an ancient clarinet or try a modern mouthpiece on a old c-melody soprano or other exotic woodwind instrument.
+It is possible to order on this website your tailored mouthpiece 3D design to fix the for years missing part of an ancient clarinet or try a modern mouthpiece on a old c-melody soprano or other exotic woodwind instrument.
 This article explains how to measure the relevant parameters of your mouthpiece.
+For 40 euro you can get the stl file according to the measured parameters that can be send to any 3D printer.

 The following parameters are relevant to define a standard mouthpiece for single reed instruments like clarinet and saxophone.